 A course designed to develop dynamic power and flexibility for athletics.
+Lecture Hrs. = 0, Lab Hrs. = 3 Pre/Corequisite: READ 300 or equivalent

 A course designed to develop speed and power as related to athletics.
+Lecture Hrs. = 0, Lab Hrs. = 3 Prerequisite: KINE 1149 Pre/Corequisite: READ 300 or equivalent